rundsk/dsk/README.md

 Design System Kit, works both in a local mode, as well in a hosted mode on a webserver.
 There are two options for the hosted mode.

-The following examples assume that you've installed the dsk binary to `/bin/dsk`, are keeping the DDT in `/var/ds` and that your operating system uses systemd as its init system.
+The following examples assume that you've installed the `dsk` binary to `/bin/dsk`, are keeping the DDT in `/var/ds` and that your operating system uses systemd as its init system.

 ### Simple

 As long as you don't want any SSL encryption (you probably do), this is the quickest way to get started.
-It keeps dsk running on your server and answers requests directly.
+It keeps DSK running on your server and answers requests directly.

 Please replace `192.168.1.1` with the public IP address of